Josephg02/IT-1025/README.md

 # crispy-IT

+In this course we learned basic IT principles and simple HTML, CSS, Python and SQL

 The purpose of this repo is to house all of my course accomplishments and to serve as a piece of my portfolio

 The purpose of SQLProductsByPrice is to show products ordered by price from high to low